Your interview is so important. Preparation is key! You need to be professional but still come across as personable to the hiring manager.

 If you are in a working interview then you will have more time to impress, just remember you will be being watched by not only the employer but the other staff, although this is a scary thought it is your chance to show them why you would be an excellent addition to their team and get to know them.

-Work cleanly, be positive, follow the rules and be professional at all times!
+Work cleanly, be positive, follow the rules and be professional and friendly at all times!

 Before attending an interview its important to do as much research on the company before arrival, a good way to do this is to normally look on their website and social media pages, if you are working through a recruiter ask them for as much information about the position and company as possible.